Monday, August 19, 2019

 So far this morning, I’ve had three butter cookies, a cup of coffee (decaf/mandatory) and several conversations with God about what my BLOG topic for this week should be.
 By now, you know how much I enjoy blogging every Monday morning.
-The title is the most fun to come up with and I think I’ve come up with a good one for this week, however, there’s the blogging part which has to support it…oh brother!!
+The title is the most fun to come up with and I think I’ve chosen a great one for this week; however, there’s the blogging part which has to support it, right?
+OK, here we go…

 The opposite of pride: humility

 Humility is putting others value equal to or greater than your own. – Eternal Optimist

 Humility is true self-knowledge, the good with the bad.
 It is being able to be comfortable with who you actually are and not trying to pretend to be what you are not.
 It gives you pride when you have earned it by your talents and accomplishments and shame when you fall short.
 It accepts that you are far from perfect and keeps striving.
 It is honest. – edfoug

 And here are just a few verses from the Bible about Pride…

 Proverbs 25:14 “Like clouds and wind without rain is a man who boasts about a gift he does not have.”

 Romans 11:29 “For the gifts and calling of God are irrevocable.”

 1 Corinthians 7:7 “I wish that all were as I myself am.
 But each has his own gift from God, one of one kind and one of another.”